-The „Online Repertory of German Translations of Antiquities 1501-1620,“ funded since 2019 by the German Research Foundation, is intended as a basic philological project that will comprehensively index German translations of antiquities between 1501 and 1620.
-The aim of the project is to compile a repertory that for the first time records all textual evidence (prints and manuscripts) produced between 1501 and 1620 that transmit translations of Latin and Greek works of antiquity and late antiquity (up to ca. 600 AD) into German.
-Thus, for the first time, the translation of ancient texts in the German-speaking world for the epochs of humanism and the Reformation, which form the starting point of the cultural technique of translation central to the early modern period, is recorded with quantitative precision in its medial basis.
-For the translations of works of Christian antiquity, the repertory even offers the first overview ever for the period covered.
+The „Online Repertory of German Translations of Antiquities 1501-1620,“ funded since 2019 by the DFG, sees itself as a philological groundwork project that comprehensively indexes German translations of antiquities between 1501 and 1620 (for the reception of Christian antiquity from 1450).
+A sufficiently broad, easily accessible and searchable empirical basis, on which linguistic, media or cultural studies in this period, which is so important for early modern translation culture, could be based, has been lacking up to now; it therefore had to be compiled anew for each individual project, which was time-consuming and possibly also cost-intensive.
+The aim of the project is to compile a repertory that for the first time covers all textual evidence (prints and manuscripts) produced between 1501 and 1620 that transmit translations of Latin and Greek works of antiquity and late antiquity (up to ca. 600 AD) into the German language.
+For the translations of works of Christian antiquity, the Repertory even offers the first overview ever for the extended period from 1450 to 1620.
+Thus, for the first time, the translation of ancient texts in the German-speaking world for the epochs of humanism and the Reformation, which form the starting point of the cultural technique of translation that was central to the early modern period, is precisely recorded in terms of its medial basis.

 All textual witnesses are searchable in the database.
 In addition, detailed descriptions provide information on the structure of the often complex prints and manuscripts; biographies and lists of research literature on all translators who can be identified by name provide access to their scholarly research.
-In this way, a digital empirical basis is created on which research in linguistics, media studies, or cultural history can be based in this period, which is central to early modern translation culture.
+This creates a digital empirical basis on which research in linguistics, media studies, or cultural history in this period, which is central to early modern translation culture, can be based upon.

 Preliminary work and temporal boundaries